When we talk about defining “how much money is enough”, we first have to understand that there are two parts to the equation.

 The solution to skipping the bar when you want to have a fun night on the town isn’t to do nothing.
 It’s to do something else that might be just as fun but also a little less costly.

-FIRE is a novel path to life, you’re used to taking the road less traveled.
-Work through what the purpose of your “trip to the bar” is, find a solution to that purpose that is healthier for your wallet and your life.
+FIRE is a novel path to life replete with varying stages, you’re used to taking the road less traveled.
+Work through what the purpose of your “trip to the bar” is, and find a solution to that purpose that is healthier for your wallet and your life.

 Instead of the bar, maybe you and your friends get together and DIY brew your own cider or beer.
 That’s a hobby that’s going to take a few gatherings to get together and produce, then hopefully several more gatherings to consume and enjoy.